AdityaVa1/Paleo-200/Sandstone.md

-[[Sedimentary Rocks]] that form from sand, indicate former beach, river, or ocean floor
+[[Sedimentary Rock]] that form from sand, indicate former beach, river, or ocean floor